Frequently Asked Questions

 Q: Are there activities specifically for kids?

 A: Yes, there are numerous activities that kids will enjoy – from getting fresh fish from local fishermen, seeing water rescue demonstrations in the harbor to the every-popular Hawaiian shirt contest.
-Tidelands Park is closer to the Festival than ever before.
+Additionally, Tidelands Park is closer to the Festival than ever before.
+This year there will also be a Tall Ship in the Harbor for family tours.

 Q: Are there marine and harbor-oriented educational activities?